rscircus/rscircus.github.io/_posts/2020-01-21-tinker-kubecloud.md

 I've chosen the characters from [Pirates of the Caribean](https://en.wikipedia.org/wiki/List_of_Pirates_of_the_Caribbean_characters).
 Here a selection: 'beckett', 'dalma', 'norrington'.

 And now we update the dhcp conf file on the master node to assign a static IP to the slave node such that every time the cluster reboots we have the same network topology.
-Considering that we might have to move around in the cluster this makes stuff easier.
-Actually I even noted the IP on the sd card of each and every node with a permanent pen.
+Considering that we might have to move around in the cluster this will ease the hassle.
+Actually I even noted the IP on the sd-card of each and every node with a permanent pen.

 Keeping in mind that we have to restart the dhcp server every time after modifications: